leonn00albert/student_manager/README.md

 ## Install

-Import the sql from the database.sql file into your mysql / mariadb app
+Import the sql from the seed.sql file into your mysql / mariadb app

 ```bash
 git clone https://github.com/leonn00albert/student_manager.git